aamini11/Notes/Beans.md

 // Creating a UserRepository class that doesn't use dependency injection is easier.
 UserRepository userRepository = new UserRepository();

-// When dependency injection is introduced to UserRepository, now there's the extra step
+// When dependency injection is introduced, there's now the extra step of having
-// of making sure the right parameters are passed in when trying to create an instance of UserRepository.
-DataSource dataSource = new DatabaseConnection("jdbc://localhost:3000/postgres");
+// to create a database object and then pass it into the UserRepository constructor DataSource dataSource = new DatabaseConnection("jdbc://localhost:3000/postgres");
 UserRepository userRepository = new UserRepository(dataSource);
 ```